 Of course, Alex and I are in different life situations and so probably have different perspectives on this (or any) situation.
 Since there was no detail in the post, I can only assume that he was in a hotel lounge and had a negative experience with kids.
-Perhaps he will see this post and comment with more details
+When this post ran originally, Alex did respond but I would still be interested in his or any other opinions.

 The case FOR kids being allowed in hotel lounges